VEGA Technical Reference

 PAT_BASE |

-R/W | Frame store offset of an 8x8 pattern in the destination format, row pitch 8 * DEPTH bytes.
-Used by PATTERN_FILL. |
+R/W | Frame store offset of an 8x8 pattern in the destination format.
+The row pitch is 8 * DEPTH bytes.
+PATTERN_FILL uses it. |

 0x0150 |